run2bizdocs/documentation/en-us/docs/run2biz-platform/platform-administration/region-and-language/standard-language.md

 ## Procedure

-1. Access the functionality through the main menu Parameterization > CITSmart parameter;
+1. Access the functionality through the main menu Parameterization > 4biz parameter;
 2. Search parameter 66, set value EN for English, ES for Spanish or PT for Portuguese;
 3. Save.

 !!!
 Abstract "Always keep the system in english"

-    1. Access the functionality through the main menu Parameterization > CITSmart parameter;
+    1. Access the functionality through the main menu Parameterization > 4biz parameter;
     2. Search parameter 275;
     3. Select "Yes";
     4. Save.